 AI Resources

-Below are AI tools commonly used by LPC educators:
+Below are AI tools commonly used by educators:

-- ComplyBot: A tool designed by LPC's Instructional Technology Coordinator, Wanda Butterly, to help instructors align course content to accessibility and Universal Design for Learning standards
+- ComplyBot: An AI tool designed by LPC's Instructional Technology Specialist, Wanda Butterly, to help instructors align course content to accessibility and Universal Design for Learning standards

-- Khanmigo: A suite of free AI tools for educators, designed by Khan Academy
+- Khanmigo: A suite of free AI tools for educators, designed by Khan Academy.
+(Note: some of the student tools referenced are not free.)

-- PlayLab AI: Tool available since a Fall 2024 pilot for faculty, classified professionals, and administrators to create custom bots that support teaching and learning
+- Playlab AI: The CCCCO made Playlab available across our system, beginning with a Fall 2024 pilot for faculty, classified professionals, and administrators.
+Playlab is used to create custom, FERPA-compliant bots that support teaching and learning.

 - Adobe Firefly / DALL·E / Nano Banana: Creates AI-generated images or video from text prompts